(Pour lire la version française, cliquez ici.)

-My vision is blurry and my mouth is horribly desiccated: first, before the finding the others, I need water.
+My vision is blurry and my mouth is desiccated: first, before the finding the others, I need water.

 I crawl to my survival kit, hacking up a lung.
 My throat feels like it’s been scratched by sand-paper.
 But the NASA scientists were right, I can breathe and the atmosphere and the gravity are like earth.
 Kepler-852b is located in the “habitable zone” of a star practically identical to our sun in the “northern” part of the Milky Way Galaxy.
 I take out the metal water bottle and chug.
-It tastes glorious.
-The little things in life.

 However, nobody was expected to survive alone.
 The spaceship was going to land near a place where the first spaceship, United Republic Migration #1, had landed a year ago.
-A city was supposed to have been under construction (which I was going to help clean!
-Everybody has their part!)
+A city was supposed to have been under construction (which I was going to help clean!)
 I wonder if our vessel went far off course.
 I wonder what hit us in the sky.
 I wonder if I’m the only one who survived.
 I think about my wife and I feel a pain rise in my chest.
 No. She’s still alive.
 I don’t know why I know this, but I know it, that’s all.
 I have to believe it.

-Enough questions and speculations.
-I don’t have the time.
 I have to find my wife and the others or I’m a dead man.
 I survey my surroundings.

 I take out my axe and tie the sack on my back.
 It’s then I hear an ominous clicking in the jungle around me.
 It sounds like an insect.
-Son of a bitch, I hope it’s not a giant insect.
+Son of a slitch, I hope it’s not a giant insect.
 I hate insects.